 If you decide to donate to us then we will keep records of who you are, your contact details, when and what you have given, but not your bank details.

 We may collect information from social media where you have given us permission to do so, or if you post on one of our social media pages.

 Occasionally, we may collect information about certain supporters (e.g. particularly well known or influential people) from public sources.
 This could include public databases (such as Companies House), news, or other media.
 We don’t do this to everyone, and it is the exception not the rule.

 We do not normally collect or store sensitive personal data (such as information relating to health, beliefs, or political affiliation) about supporters and members.
 There are, however, some situations where this will occur (e.g. if you volunteer with us or if you have an accident at the Museum).
 If this does occur, we’ll take extra care to ensure your privacy rights are protected.

-If you’re a volunteer (whether specifically for the American Museum in Britain, or if you are helping us for other reasons – for example you work for another organisation which is running an event with us) then we may collect extra information about you (e.g. references, criminal records checks, details of emergency contacts, medical conditions etc.).
+If you’re a volunteer (whether specifically for the American Museum & Gardens, or if you are helping us for other reasons – for example you work for another organisation which is running an event with us) then we may collect extra information about you (e.g. references, criminal records checks, details of emergency contacts, medical conditions etc.).
 This information will be retained for legal reasons, to protect us (including in the event of an insurance or legal claim) and for safeguarding purposes.

 3. How we use information